lucaromagnoli/dataservice/README.rst

     pip install python-dataservice

-Please note that this initial version requires Python 3.12 or higher.
+Please note that DataService requires Python 3.11 or higher.
-For future releases I am aiming to support older versions of Python.

 How to use DataService
 ----------------------